 On Your Website

-Protecting your website and the content you create is extremely important in this digital age.
 To protect your site, you can include a notice in multiple locations including in your site's footer.

 Most websites display the copyright notice in the footer.
 This will ensure it will show up on every page of the website.